 Yes, AU college credit is offered at all campuses where NSLC programs are held.

-Will the college credit classes interfere with my NSLC program?
+Will the college credit course interfere with my NSLC program?

 Do I have to complete assignments while at my program?